Enrique Tarrio: Trial, conviction, and pardon for seditious conspiracy

 In February 2025, Tarrio and several other Proud Boys attended the Conservative Political Action Conference (CPAC) in Washington, D.C.
 After the conference ended, Tarrio returned to the Capitol building, where he was arrested for striking a female protester's arm.
 While in D.C., he also confronted a group of police officers who defended the Capitol during the January 6 attack.
 Tarrio accused the officers of being "cowards", while one of the officers, Michael Fanone, called Tarrio a "traitor".
 A month later, the acting U.S. attorney in Washington, Ed Martin, said he would not prosecute Tarrio and that the police officer who arrested him should be reprimanded.

 On May 3, 2025, Tarrio and his mother dined at Mar-a-Lago on the invitation of one of the country club's members.
 When Trump walked by, they spoke for about 10 minutes.
 Tarrio later said he personally thanked Trump for the pardon, and Trump replied: "I love you guys."

+On January 6, 2026, Tarrio returned to the Capitol along with other Proud Boys, insurrectionists, and supporters to commemorate the fifth anniversary of the Capitol attack.